-BIOL 5501-Selected Tonics in Botany 3(3-0)

-This course will emphasize the principles of vascular plant function, including transduction of water and solutes, photosynthesis, respiration and hormonal regulation of growth and development.

-This course will emphasize basic concepts of invertebrate zoology.
-The students (in-service teachers) in the course will help determine course content based upon their specific needs.

-This course will emphasize various aspects of human morphology and physiology.
-The topics will be selected to reflect the interests and needs of the students participating in the course.

-This course will emphasize principles and concepts of modern ecology.
-Investigative activities will include analysis of aquatic (marine and freshwater) terrestrial ecosystems.

-Biology of the invertebrates is an advanced study of the taxonomy, anatomy, physiology, life history and ecology of invertebrates.
-Protozoa through the echinodermata are covered.

-A review of the basic principles of inheritance and classical genetics with detailed emphasis on molecular genetics, population and eugenics will be covered in this course.

-This course will include a study of the common trees, shrubs and herbs of South Georgia.
-Emphasis will be placed upon the angiosperms of the area.
-Collections will comprise a major part of the course.

-A detailed study of the common parasites of man and domestic animals will be investigated in this course.
-Some emphasis will be placed on life cycles and vectors.

-This course will involve a study of the gross and microscopic structures of various mammalian organ systems.
-Emphasis will reflect the needs of the students taking the course.

-This course will emphasize concepts and principles of bacteria, fungi and other microbial groups.
-Some attention will be given to morphological, physiological and biochemical relationships in these groups.

-An evolutionary survey of the plant kingdom with emphasis on comparative morphology and evolution of the algae, fungi and bryophytes will be conducted in this course.
+BIOL 5501-Selected Topics in Botany 3(3-0) This course will emphasize the principles of vascular plant function, including transduction of water and solutes, prespiration and hormonal regulation of growth and development. photosynthesis, BIOL 5502 -Selected Topics in Zoology 3(3-0) This course will emphasize basic concepts of invertebrate zoology.
+The students (in-service teachers) in the course will environment based upon their specific needs. will help deter- BIOL 5503 -Selected Topics in Human Biology 3(3-0) This course will emphasize various aspects of human morphology and physiology.
+The topics will be selected to re ests and needs of the students participating in the course. eflect the inter- BIOL 5504 -Ecology 3(3-0) This course will emphasize principles and concepts of modern ecology.
+Investigative activities will include anal (marine and freshwater) terrestrial ecosystems. ysis of aquatic BIOL 5505 -Biology of the Invertebrates 3(3-0) Biology of the invertebrates is an advanced study of the taxonomy, anatomy, physiology, life history and ecology o Protozoa through the echinodermata are covered. f invertebrates.
+BIOL 5506 -Genetics 3(3-0) A review of the basic principles of inheritance and classical genetics with detailed emphasis on molecular genetiand eugenics will be covered in this course. ics, population BIOL 5507 -Vegetation of South Georgia 3(3-0) This course will include a study of the common trees, shrubs and herbs of South Georgia.
+Emphasis will be pla angiosperms of the area.
+Collections will comprise a major part of the course. aced upon the BIOL 5508 -Parasitology 3(3-0) A detailed study of the common parasites of man and domestic animals will be investigated in this course.
+Some en placed on life cycles and vectors. nphasis will be BIOL 5509 -Mammalian Anatomy 3(3-0) This course will involve a study of the gross and microscopic structures of various mammalian organ systems.
+Emphate needs of the students taking the course. asis will reflect BIOL 5510 -Microbiology 3(3-0) This course will emphasize concepts and principles of bacteria, fungi and other microbial groups.
+Some attention v morphological, physiological and biochemical relationships in these groups. vill be given to BIOL 5511-Nonvascular Plants 3(3-0) An evolutionary survey of the plant kingdom with emphasis on comparative morphology and evolution of the al bryophytes will be conducted in this course. gae, fungi and